hms-networks/flexy-osisoft-connector/README.md

 ### Installation

-Using FTP transfer flexy-osisoft-connector.jar, jvmrun, and ServerConfig.json to the /usr/ directory of your eWON.
+Using FTP transfer the contents of the osisoft_connector directory to the /usr/ directory of your eWON via FTP.
+If successful you should have a css directory, js directory, config.html, ConnectorConfig.json, flexy-osisoft-connector.jar, and jvmrun located in the /usr/ directory of the Flexy.
 You must also follow all steps in the Certificates section below.

 ### Running